ho-ssain/study-html/README.md

 - **POST**: Think of it like writing down your destination on a piece of paper and handing it directly to someone.
 It's private and not visible to everyone around.

 In summary, `GET` is used for fetching data and `POST` is used for submitting data. `GET` appends data to the URL, making it visible, while `POST` sends data in the request body, keeping it hidden.
 Use `GET` for fetching information and `POST` for sending sensitive or larger amounts of data.

+`https://httpbin.org` is a website that provides various HTTP request and response related services for testing and debugging purposes.
+It's a simple HTTP request and response service that allows you to test different aspects of HTTP requests and inspect the corresponding responses.

+Some of the features provided by httpbin.org include:

+1. **HTTP Methods**: You can send HTTP requests using different methods like GET, POST, PUT, DELETE, etc., and httpbin.org will respond accordingly.

+2. **Request Inspection**: It allows you to inspect the details of the HTTP request you send, such as headers, query parameters, form data, etc.

+3. **Response Formats**: You can specify the format in which you want the response (JSON, XML, HTML, etc.).

+4. **Status Codes**: You can test how httpbin.org responds to different HTTP status codes.

+5. **Authentication**: It supports various types of authentication methods, including Basic Auth and Digest Auth.

+6. **Redirects**: You can test how httpbin.org handles HTTP redirects.

+7. **IP Address and User-Agent**: You can check how httpbin.org sees your IP address and User-Agent header.

+Overall, httpbin.org is a useful tool for developers to test and debug their HTTP client implementations, APIs, and web applications.
+It's commonly used for experimenting with HTTP requests and responses in a controlled environment.

 ---